 Mark Van Kooy, MD

-Mark Van Kooy, MD is a Principal with the Chartis Group and a leader of the Clinical Performance Excellence segment of the Informatics and Technology practice.
+Mark Van Kooy, MD is a Principal with The Chartis Group and a leader in the Informatics and Technology practice.
 Dr. Van Kooy has over 30 years of experience in healthcare as a family physician, geriatrician and consultant.
-He has extensive experience in clinical informatics, data and analytics, physician leadership coaching and mentoring, change management and performance improvement as a Six Sigma Master Black Belt.
-Dr. Van Kooy was the Chief Medical Information Officer and Director of Clinical Applications in a regional integrated delivery system prior to joining Chartis and has served as an interim CMIO in client organizations.
+He has extensive experience in clinical informatics, data and analytics, physician leadership coaching and mentoring, change management and performance improvement.
+Dr. Van Kooy was the Chief Medical Information Officer (CMIO) and Director of Clinical Applications in a regional integrated delivery system prior to joining Chartis and has served as an interim CMIO in client organizations.
 Central to all the roles Dr. Van Kooy has had is a foundation of collaboration, mentoring, change management, engagement and support of individual growth.
 For much of his career, he was a faculty physician and residency director in Family Medicine.

 Dr. Van Kooy’s recent work has focused on advising organizations on clinical IT governance, data and analytics program development and alignment, physician engagement in the oversight and evolution of clinical IT systems and integrated clinical informatics strategies.
-In this capacity he has helped organizations develop and effectively structure data and analytics capabilities, implement the Chief Medical Information Officer role, align clinical informatics resources and establish effective physician and clinical IT advisory groups.
+In this capacity, he has helped organizations develop and effectively structure data and analytics capabilities, implement the Chief Medical Information Officer role, align clinical informatics resources and establish effective physician and clinical IT advisory groups.
 He has worked with numerous organizations to assure physician alignment and engagement during clinical IT systems implementations and optimization efforts.
 He also supports organizations in implementing change management and communication strategies.
-Dr. Van Kooy is a national speaker on physician engagement and implementation as well as integration of the Chief Medical Information Officer role in health systems and has written several papers on physician engagement and performance improvement.
+Dr. Van Kooy is a national speaker on physician engagement, implementation and integration of the Chief Medical Information Officer role in health systems and has written several papers on physician engagement, clinical informatics, value realization and performance improvement.

-Before joining the Chartis Group in 2011, Dr. Van Kooy was the Medical Director of Informatics at Virtua Health, a four hospital, 1000 bed integrated delivery system in southern New Jersey where he led the physician component of the implementation of a system-wide electronic health record.
-Prior to assuming his informatics role at Virtua, he was the Director of Operations Improvement at Virtua where he led a team of General Electric trained Six Sigma Black Belts, drawn from Virtua’s leadership development tract, in a very successful series of over 70 clinical and operational Six Sigma and Lean projects over seven years.
+Before joining the Chartis Group in 2011, Dr. Van Kooy was the Medical Director of Informatics at Virtua Health, a 4-hospital, 1000-bed integrated delivery system in southern New Jersey where he led the physician component of the implementation of a system-wide electronic health record.
+Prior to assuming his informatics role at Virtua, he was the Director of Operations Improvement at Virtua where, as a Six Sigma Master Black Belt, he led a team of Six Sigma Black Belts, drawn from Virtua’s leadership development tract, in a very successful series of more than 70 clinical and operational Six Sigma and Lean projects over seven years.